-In 1814 a Generalate for the community was established in Paris where the fathers were placed in charge of several parishes.
-Hence, parochial work was added to their task of preaching missions and has continued to the present day.
+In 1814, a Mother House for the community was established in Paris where some of the fathers were placed in charge of several churches.
+These places became locations where perpetual missions were being preached to those that would come from great distances to hear the Missionaries of France.
+Hence, parochial work was added to their task of saving souls and continues to this day.

-A FOUNDATION: Pope Gregory XVI approves the new Congregation.
+Pope Gregory XVI approves the new Congregation

+Fr.
+Rauzan, desiring to solidify his work and receive the formal blessing of Holy Mother Church, moved to Rome to write the Constitutions for the new community and to seek papal approval.
 In 1834, Pope Gregory XVI approved Fr.
-Rauzan’s work and gave them the name ‘Fathers of Mercy’, placing them under the patronage of the Immaculate Conception.
+Rauzan’s work and gave them the name, The Society of the Priests of Mercy, and making them a Marian community placed them under the patronage of the Immaculate Conception.
 Pope Gregory, in approving the Society’s Constitutions, said; “We most earnestly desire that there be formed among the clergy, men joined in a society and aflame with love for the Divine Glory and zeal for the salvation of souls.
 We desire to show such ecclesiastical men a singular mark of our favor, especially in these times so difficult for Christianity and society, against whom certain monstrous systems, sprung from the depths, and every day with greater license spew forth their poison with the greatest harm to souls.
 It is, therefore, with no little satisfaction that We have received our well-beloved sons, the Priests of the Society of Mercy under the title of Blessed Mary, Immaculate in her Conception, performing the function of missionaries to learn that they have no other end than to … consecrate all their energies to the salvation of souls.”
-This approbation by the Vicar of Christ made the work of Father Rauzan, our founder, a work of the Church.
+This approval by the Vicar of Christ made the work of Father Rauzan, our founder, a work of the Church.